 - UEs supporting this feature have to fulfil additional requirements in release M or higher which are specified in one or more Annexes of TS 38.307 of release N; the applicable Annexes for a given feature are provided in the tables of the following clauses.

 The applicable UE Categories are specified in TS 38.306 [7] according to the release to which the UE conforms.

+Unless stated otherwise, release independence features are mandatory